Algorithms for Distance Problems in Continuous Graphs: Preliminaries

-A \emph{rectangle} in $\mathbb{R}^d$ is the Cartesian product of $d$ intervals (whose extremes can be included or not).
-The analysis of orthogonal range searching performed in~\cite[Section 3]{BHM20} (see also~\cite{M80}) leads to the data structure described in the the following theorem.
+The analysis of orthogonal range searching performed in~\cite[Section 3]{BHM20} (see also~\cite{M80}) leads to the data structure described in the following theorem.
 We use the version suggested by Cabello~\cite{Cabello22} because it adapts better to our needs.
-(We use $\bigsqcup$ to indicate that the union is between pairwise disjoint sets.)
+(The notation $\bigsqcup$ indicates that the union is between pairwise disjoint sets.)